tliron/exturl/README.md

 Note that zip files require random file access and thus *must* be on the local file system.
 Consequently for remote zips the *entire* archive must be downloaded in order to access one entry.
-Thus, if you have a choice of compression technologies and want good remote support, zip should be avoid.
-In any case, for optimization exturl will make sure to download the zip only once per context.
+Thus, if you have a choice of compression technologies and want good remote support, zip should be avoided.
+In any case, exturl will optimize by making sure to download the zip only once per context.

 Uses [klauspost's compress library](https://github.com/klauspost/compress).